 In accordance with the Family Educational Rights and Privacy Act of 1974, SWOSU identifies the following numbered items as "directory information."
 This information can be released to interested parties on a "need to know" basis unless the custodian of the record is notified in writing to the contrary by the tenth class day at the beginning of each semester:

-Students who do not want their directory information to be made public must notify the Registrar no later than the 10th class day of the semester.
+Students who do not want their directory information to be made public must notify the Academic Records no later than the 10th class day of the semester.